-Scott Hale is a poet living in Memphis, Tennessee (USA).
+Scott Hale is a poet living in East Harlem, New York.

-He is finishing a BA in English at Rhodes College.
+He holds a B.A. in English from Rhodes College, where

 When I am bored, I give myself a short timeline.
 I will either change forever in two weeks or remain uneventfully the same.
 You either exist on the internet or you don't.
 I've cracked seven phone screens.
 I've smoked a few cigarettes in a lifetime.
 When the trees fall down you know it's time to go somewhere else and come back again.
 Fifteen thousand clams covered in old bay should last me a year outside of ocean city in a small studio: open floor plan, mid grade environmentally friendly windows with a low grade environmental view, concrete walls with immortal construction math in graphite.
 If you ask, I'd say I feel most like the faux granite countertop.
 Sweep the cat hair into the corner, gather displaced litter under my feet to move it elsewhere, allow the place mat the burden of my crumbs.
 The Naval Academy students jog above the bricks of the fallen and distorted, or found grass, or whatever you'd like to call it, people running around inside of spaces.
 I think of prayer mats, northbound among trees which make their own yellow glow air before crunch time, I talk of empty air with sky.
 I don't run over anything.
 I don't have to take out the trash too much.
 Seven hundred and thirty days of my life are free, but what does that really mean?
 Beer glasses on weekends in bars off cobblestone, and every hour is happy because it is special? — Not quite .
 I think I left a real special to surround myself with faux granite countertops, compensated with thirty thousand clams.